-Hybrid courses blend traditional class meetings with the World Wide Web, e-mail, and other Internet resources to provide opportunities for student-faculty and student-to-student interaction in person as well as online.
-Requirements typically include regular class meetings, access to a reliable personal computer (home, office, or college campus) capable of providing graphical access to the Web as well as appropriate software.
-Hybrid courses are denoted by LJ1, LJ2, LJ3, etc. section numbers.
-A course-specific orientation is held the first day of class.
+Both delivery methods provide opportunities for student-faculty and student-student interaction.
+Requirements for these courses include attendance at regularly scheduled on-campus class meetings and access to a reliable personal computer (home, office, or college campus) with Internet access and appropriate software.
+Students need the ability to use technology for learning.
+Hybrid courses are denoted by LJ1, HJ2, PJ3, etc. section numbers.
+Web-assisted courses are coded as LM1, HM2, PM3, etc.